Previous Page

 Case Connection

-Background Checks Definition July 2020
+Background Checks Definition April 2026

 Central Registry Check

-Background Checks Definition July 2020
+Background Checks Definition April 2026

-• Either of the following applies:
+• One of the following applies:

 Child Care Licensing Automation Support System (CLASS)

-Background Checks Definition July 2020
+Background Checks Definition April 2026

-CLASS is a computer application that the Health and Human Services (HHS) Child Care Licensing (CCL) staff uses to manage records.
+CLASS is a computer application the Health and Human Services (HHS) Child Care Licensing (CCL) staff uses to manage records.

-Background Checks Definition July 2020
+Background Checks Definition April 2026

 2510 Cleared (for purchased client services)

-3510 Background Check Determinations: Cleared (for non-DFPS staff)
+3410 Cleared (for non-DFPS staff)

 5410 Cleared (for court appointed special advocates (CASA) employees, volunteers, and board members)